ctuning/ck-scc/README.md

 CK is a community project to share and reuse automation tasks in the form of [Python actions with Unique ID, JSON meta description and standardized API](https://reproindex.com/components/&c=module).
-For example, you can see all Python actions for the SCC workflow [here](https://github.com/reproindex/ck-scc/blob/master/module/scc-workflow/module.py).
+For example, you can see all Python actions for this SCC workflow [here](https://github.com/reproindex/ck-scc/blob/master/module/scc-workflow/module.py).

 CK was designed to be very small and portable:
 CK only requires Python 2.7 or 3+, git and wget, can run natively on practically any system, and complements many existing DevOps tools.

-If you encounter any problem during installation, do not hesitate to submit a [GitHub ticket](https://github.com/ctuning/ck/issues) or ask for help using the [CK Slack channel](https://bit.ly/ck-slack) or [CK Google group](https://bit.ly/ck-google-group).
+If you encounter a problem during installation, do not hesitate to submit a [GitHub ticket](https://github.com/ctuning/ck/issues) or ask for help using the [CK Slack channel](https://bit.ly/ck-slack) or [CK Google group](https://bit.ly/ck-google-group).